DaanWillems/blog-site/content/posts/building-a-database-part1-memtable-sstable.md

 - Key components of a database engine (WAL, Memtable, SSTables)
 - First steps in implementation (in Go)

+All the code from this part can be found [here](https://github.com/DaanWillems/db/tree/main/parts/part1)

 In follow up posts I will try and optimize the database and also expand upon its functionality:
 - [Part 2 can be found here]({{< relref "posts/building-a-database-part2-wal-and-compaction.md" >}})